By: David Jacoby on April 12th, 2013

 Dynamics relates to personal persuasion, and measures a person's desire and ability to convince/persuade others to their own point of view.
 To rank High in Dynamics, a person is usually articulate, assertive but tactful, persuasive, and likes to influence others.
 In addition, the person who is High in Dynamics also knows the politics of the organization and the situation, and can influence people without "stepping on toes" or diminishing someone's rank.
 Someone lacking these qualities will be "Medium" or "Low" depending on how you assess them.

-As part of your preliminary planning for the group presentation, you should assess each audience member for all four dimensions.
+As part of your preliminary planning for the group sales presentation tips we discussed, you should assess each audience member for all four dimensions.
 This information can be useful in predicting group roles and in better targeting your sales presentation.

 About David Jacoby